-The next time you have to fill out a form in a PDF or split a PDF’s pages, you don’t need to dig around for a good program or web app to do the job.
+The next time you have to fill out a form in a PDF or split a PDF’s pages, you don’t need to dig around for your Adobe Acrobat PDF Reader or web app to do the job.
 As long as you have Google Chrome installed, that’s all you need.

 You first need to check if you have enabled PDF Viewer in Chrome.
 Head to the Omnibox and type:

 If you see ‘Disable’ as a link under Chrome PDF Viewer, it’s already switched on.
 If you see ‘Enable’, click that and restart the browser.